TukangM/Windows10-11-iso/README.md

 # windows-arm64-release
-i check and update every 1 month (not really 1 month. busy with irl stuff) the iso compiled on linux with uup dump https://uupdump.net/
+i check and update every 1 month the iso compiled on linux with uup dump https://uupdump.net/